Dick Whittington (photographer): Early life

 Wayne "Dick" Whittington was a Los Angeles native, and a student at USC.
 He first established a photography studio in the garage of his house, near the USC campus.
 Later, after World War II, he located his business premises in downtown Los Angeles.

 Career

 Whittington founded the Dick Whittington Studio.

 "The "Dick" Whittington Studio was the largest and finest photography studio in the Los Angeles area from 1924 to 1987."

 Among Whittington's innovations were the setting up of a mobile laboratory, that made it possible to transmit photographs from a Rose Bowl football game directly to newspapers and wire services.
-He captured many images of the 1932 summer Olympics, and of the early air races at Mines Field, which is now Los Angeles International Airport.
+He captured many images of the 1932 Summer Olympics, and of the early air races at Mines Field.
 Over his sixty-year career, Whittington and his staff created many millions of negatives; these are now archived at California State University, Long Beach, and the Huntington Library in San Marino.